 Three different styles of sirwals were used in the UAE pre-1980s.
 They shared the same style but had different decorations and functions:

-- bu teli was decorated at the ankles with metal thread embroidery known as teli and was made from cotton or silk.
+- Sirwal Bu teli was decorated at the ankles with metal thread embroidery known as teli and was made from cotton or silk.
 These were everyday wear as well but indicated the wealth of the wearer.
 Older women and young girls only added a few lines of teli to their garments while newly married women added elaborate teli embellishments.

 The bayit, meaning house, is the largest part of the cuff and can include twenty different embroidery stitches using up to forty-four different stranded threads.
 The stitched designs take their names from their shapes, indicating the intricacies of the designs.

-Two traf (singular taraf).
+Two Traf (singular taraf).
 These are the edges or rims and borders the bayit.
 Sometimes it has a red or green trim between the bayit and taraf called shakil.
-The gitan is the lower taraf and the ghuli or minsharah is the upper taraf.
+The Gitan is the lower taraf and the ghuli or minsharah is the upper taraf.
 Every component is made separately and joined later.
 The larger size badilah’s are reserved for special occasions, while smaller sizes are used for everyday wear.

 In the late 1970s, the taste for heavy embroidery declined and styles became more moderate using more refined colours.
 It was during this era that tailors started making kanduras and sirwals in matching fabrics and embroidery, creating sets.

-In the 1980s the trend returned to plain white cotton sirwals under everyday garments and European dress styles, reserving the colourful decorated style for outings and with wearing theArabiah.
+In the 1980s the trend returned to plain white cotton sirwals under everyday garments and European dress styles, reserving the colourful decorated style for outings and with wearing the Kandurah Arabiah.

-The introduction of western leggings revolutionised the custom of wearing a.
+The introduction of western leggings revolutionised the custom of wearing a sirwal.
 Leggings became very popular as the tight fit and opaque colours made it practical and comfortable to wear under any style of clothes.
 It also became popular to wear underneath western style bathing suits, previously unthought of by UAE women.

-Theis mostly a thing of the past, only worn by the older generation, in more rural settings or as part of the traditional costume.
+The sirwal is mostly a thing of the past, only worn by the older generation, in more rural settings or as part of the traditional costume.
 However, the tradition of covering the legs remains and leggings serve as a good substitute – adhering to custom and fitting with a modern dress code.